aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/extract-emails-zimbra-tgz-aspose-email-java/_index.md

 - extract emails from zimbra tgz
 schemas:
 - type: TechArticle
-  headline: 'How to Use Aspose.Email for Java: Extract Emails from Zimbra TGZ Archives'
+  headline: 'Extract Emails from Zimbra TGZ Archives with Aspose.Email for Java'
   description: Learn how to use Aspose.Email for Java to extract emails from Zimbra
     TGZ archives.
 Includes Maven dependency Aspose Email setup and practical examples.
   dateModified: '2026-06-18'
   author: Aspose
 - type: HowTo
-  name: 'How to Use Aspose.Email for Java: Extract Emails from Zimbra TGZ Archives'
+  name: 'Extract Emails from Zimbra TGZ Archives with Aspose.Email for Java'
   description: Learn how to use Aspose.Email for Java to extract emails from Zimbra
     TGZ archives.
 Includes Maven dependency Aspose Email setup and practical examples.
   steps: